For parents, see:

 Any remaining portion of the CSEF not expended by the end of the school year may be carried forward by the school towards the following year’s camps, sports and excursions expenses for the eligible child.

-Students leaving the school system:
+Students leaving the school system

 If the student leaves the Victorian school system, the CSEF payment will remain with the school and may be used towards the expenses for other family siblings, or school-incurred costs associated with operating camps, sports or excursion activities for students.

-Processing 2017 CSEF applications
+Processing CSEF applications for 2018